What is Super? This is a commonly thought, but not often asked, question.

 This depends on your individual circumstances and your risk tolerance for investments.
 Broadly speaking; shares, property & infrastructure are defined as growth assets whilst cash & fixed interest are defined as defensive assets.
 This is because over the long-term growth assets grow at a faster rate than defensive assets.
 However, the downside is they can be much more volatile in the short term.

 Your Risk Profile

 If you’re unsure as to whether to have more growth or defensive assets in your portfolio then you should assess your risk profile.
 This helps determine your risk tolerance for investments.
 In turn, this helps guide you to determine which type of investment option is best for you.

 Choosing a Super Fund

-If you understand the basics of super and what type of investment option you should be in then now you’re ready to choose a super fund.
+If you understand the basics of super and what type of investment option you should be in, choosing a super fund is your next step.